A modern household is incomplete without furniture. This accessory has evolved with times to become a functional object that also beautifies a home.

 Sisoo is strong and durable.

-It takes up polish very well therefore giving a good sheen to the furniture and flooring.
+Out of the different types of wood, Sisoo takes up polish very well, therefore, giving a good sheen to the furniture and flooring.

 Furniture or flooring made of Sisoo look attractive, thus making it a valuable investment for your home.